Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 We now break apart the components of the configuration file and describe what each of these parameters mean and provide guidelines on how to set them.
-See [Training Configuration File](Training-Configuration-File.md) for a detailed description of all the configurations listed above.
+See [Training Configuration File](Training-Configuration-File.md) for a detailed description of all the configurations listed above, along with their defaults.
+Unless otherwise specified, omitting a configuration will revert it to its default.

 ### Curriculum Learning